jvitku/vivae/README.md

 		-set in vivaeneuralmodule method "reset" to call only start/stop requests on vivae -launch nengo, launch vivae and connect agent in the simulator, open interactive window and start script (agent moves slowly and unresponsively)
 		-call vivae.reset(), agent moves much faster and signal is better

+2. SimulatorServer launched from GUI does not want to register all agents on the first attempt on Ubuntu Linux.
+After deleting the Vivae node from the Nengo GUI and dragging into the network again will solve the issue.